cloudflare/cloudflare-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 10XXX errors.md

 ## Error 10056: The add list items operation contains different types of list items

-This error occurs when there are different types of list items (both IP addresses and URL redirects) in a single operation to add items to a List.
-The error may occur for an IP List or a Bulk Redirect List.
+This error occurs when there are different types of list items (for example, IP addresses, hostnames, and URL redirects) in a single operation to add items to a list.
+The error may occur for an IP list, a hostname list, or a Bulk Redirect List.

 ### **Resolution**

 Remove the list items that do not apply to the list type.
 This means:

 -   Removing IP addresses from a request to add items to a Bulk Redirect List
--   Removing URL redirects from a request to add items to an IP List
+-   Removing URL redirects from a request to add items to an IP list

 ___

 ## Error 10058: List items incompatible with list type

-This error occurs when you are adding items to a List (either IP List or Bulk Redirect List) and the list items are incompatible with the list type.
+This error occurs when you are adding items to a list (either IP list, hostname list, or Bulk Redirect List) and the list items are incompatible with the list type.

 ### **Resolution**

 Make sure you are adding the items to the correct list:

--   IP Lists can only contain IP addresses as list items
+-   Custom lists with IP addresses (IP lists) can only contain IP addresses as list items
+-   Custom lists with hostnames can only contain hostnames as list items
 -   Bulk Redirect Lists can only contain URL redirects as list items

 ___